 The previous examples I cited were situations where a bubble has become irrational and eventually burst, though not all asset bubbles end badly.
 We may experience the frequent development of asset bubbles over the years, but most remain rational and eventually dissipate as the markets correct.
 This may be precisely the situation we find ourselves in today.

 When you click links marked with the “‡” symbol, you will leave UMB’s website and go to websites that are not controlled by or affiliated with UMB.
 We have provided these links for your convenience.
 However, we do not endorse or guarantee any products or services you may view on other sites.
 Other websites may not follow the same privacy policies and security procedures that UMB does, so please review their policies and procedures carefully.

 UMB Investment Management is a division within UMB Bank, n.a. that manages active portfolios for employee benefit plans, endowments and foundations, fiduciary accounts and individuals.
-UMB Financial Services, Inc.* is a wholly owned subsidiary of UMB Bank, n.a.
-UMB Bank, n.a., is an affiliate within the UMB Financial Corporation.
+UMB Financial Services, Inc.* is a subsidiary of UMB Financial Corporation.
+UMB Financial Services, Inc is not a bank and is separate from UMB Bank, n.a.

 This content is provided for informational purposes only and contains no investment advice or recommendations to buy or sell any specific securities.
 Statements in this report are based on the opinions of UMB Investment Management and the information available at the time this report was published.